gottacatchenall/ms_sampling_effort/manuscript.md

-Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s or 1000s of individual observations per site [@Nielsen2007EcoNet; TK more cites coming soon], and a meta-analysis of ecological network data and sampling effort seems both pertinent and necessary.
+Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s or 1000s of individual observations per site [@Resasco2021PlaPol, @Schwarz2020TemSca;
+@Nielsen2007EcoNet], although clear aggregation of data has proven difficult to find and a meta-analysis of ecological network data and sampling effort seems both pertinent and necessary.
 From @fig:samplingeffort it is evident that the number of species considered in a study is inseparable from the false-negative rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.

 ## Positive associations can increase the probability of false-negatives